edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/getting_started.md

 #### Conditionals {/* conditionals */}

 Conditionals define the expectations that must be met, using comparison operators, for the features to be applied to the request.
-This example of a single conditional identifies the type of comparison to take against the [`RulesVariables`](/docs/core/interfaces/types.RulesVariables.html) and the expected value:
+This example of a single conditional identifies the type of comparison to take against the `RulesVariables` <!--[`RulesVariables`](/docs/core/interfaces/types.RulesVariables.html)--> and the expected value:

 ```js
 {